Aviation reinsurance rates rise by up to 250% - report

-LONDON, Jan 4 (Reuters) - Aviation reinsurance rates rose by up to 250% at the key Jan.
+LONDON (Reuters) -Aviation reinsurance rates rose by up to 250% at the key Jan.
 1 renewal date, broker Willis Re said in a report on Monday, with the market still reeling from the impact of Boeing 737 MAX crashes two years ago.

 The 737 MAX resumed commercial flights in the United States last week, following a 20-month safety ban after two fatal crashes in five months killed 346 people.